MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_05_Lab1_Ex1_Deploy_Sentinel.md

 14. In the Create Log Analytics workspace area select **Create**.
 Wait for the new Log Analytics workspace to appear in the list on the *Add Azure Sentinel to a workspace* page.
 This may take a minute.

 15. Select your newly created workspace when it appears, then select **Add**.
+This could take a few minutes.

 16. Navigate around the newly created Azure Sentinel workspace to become familiar with the user interface options.